samkenxstream/appengine-plugins-core/README.md

 # Requirements

-This library requires Java 1.7 or higher to run.
+This library requires Java 1.8 or higher to run.
-This library requries Maven and Java 1.8 or higher to build.
+This library requires Maven and Java 1.8 or higher to build.

 You must also install the Cloud SDK command line interface (CLI), if it isn't installed yet, following the [instructions](https://cloud.google.com/sdk/).